lantanadan/AIX---The-GenAI-Rating-System/README.md

 <hr>

 # Other Info
-The font used is Orbitron by the League of Moveable Type. <a href = "https://www.theleagueofmoveabletype.com/orbitron">https://www.theleagueofmoveabletype.com/orbitron</a>
+The font used is Orbitron by the League of Moveable Type.
+This is an Open Source font, and you may need it for making changes to the ratings. <a href = "https://www.theleagueofmoveabletype.com/orbitron">https://www.theleagueofmoveabletype.com/orbitron</a>